vanaklay/mkdiruby/README.md

   end
 ```

-10 - Put all in the perform method
+### 10. Wrap it all together in a perform method

+Nice!
+We now have scripted all the steps of a Ruby project folder creation.
+So, let’s put everything together in a perform method:
 ```ruby
 # .lib/app.rb